pawelad/pymonzo/README.md

 passing the received JSONs.
 It also deals with authentication and allows using either an access token or fully authenticate via OAuth 2 that's a PITA to set up but is then automatically refreshed in the background.
-Yeah, you read it correctly - no more manual changing of the access token every couple if hours.
+Yeah, you read it correctly - no more manual changing of the access token every couple of hours.
 High five!

 ## Installation